• About Us

 Luciano de Castro

 Professor at the Federal University of Goiás-Brazil.
 In addition to teaching activities at the School of Dentistry, Prof. Castro dedicates himself to music and literature as a composer, chronicler, short story writer, and poet.
-He is interested in science, arts, and the social and political history of Brazil.
-As a nature lover, he has a special interest in plants and birds.
-He currently contributes to Brazilian magazines while preparing his first book.
-He can be found on Instagram @lucianodecastro2 and on Twitter @Luciano06810812
+He is interested in Science, the art and the Brazil's social and political history.
+He currently contributes to several Brazilian newspapers, magazines and websites.
+His first book, The Poet's Glasses, published in 2023, contains a selection of 50 chronicles.
+He can be found on Instagram @escritorlucianodecastro and on Twitter @Luciano06810812

 Related Posts